Ulm-IQO/qudi-iqo-modules/docs/installation_guide.md

 configuration parameters that are set in this file.
 On your first startup, the qudi manager might be empty.
 As a first step, it is instructive to load the default [_dummy_ configuration](https://github.com/Ulm-IQO/qudi-iqo-modules/blob/main/src/qudi/default.cfg) that we provide with qudi-iqo-modules.
 It allows to have a look at the available toolchains and modules without the need to attach real hardware.
-- Copy the default.cfg into your user data folder, eg. to `C:\Users\quantumguy\qudi\config`.
+- Copy the default.cfg (from qudi-iqo-modules\src\qudi\default.cfg) into your user data folder, eg. to `C:\Users\quantumguy\qudi\config`.
 We strongly discourage to store any configuration (except the default.cfg) in the source folder of qudi.
 - Start qudi, and then load (via File -> Load configuration) the default config that you just copied.
 - Currently, we provide the following toolchains:
     - [Time series](https://github.com/Ulm-IQO/qudi-iqo-modules/blob/main/docs/setup_timeseries.md) (/_slow counting_)